 Zimbabwe is a large country and we could only scratch the surface.
 I drove from Johannesburg, entering Zimbabwe at the notorious Beitbridge border crossing.
-After meeting my daughter in Harare and several days with old friends in the southern town Masvingo (in terms of tourism, best known for being near the Great Zimbabwe), we headed to the lowveld – the hot grasslands of Zimbabwe’s southeastern corner.
+After meeting my daughter in Harare and several days with old friends in the southern town Masvingo (in terms of tourism, a place best known for being near the ancient Great Zimbabwe ruins), we headed to the lowveld – the hot grasslands of Zimbabwe’s southeastern corner.

 Malilangwe Wildlife Reserve

 From time to time I get an enjoyable writing gig for a glossy travel and “lifestyle” magazine.
 “Luxury” travel is what the magazine is really all about and when reviewing hotels I have to somehow imagine myself to be a wealthy, excessively picky, European traveller.
 Admittedly this is no great hardship, but in the interests of transparency I’m explaining that the three nights and four days that we spent as guests of Zimbabwe’s most upscale safari lodge was sadly not due to the pulling power of The World Elsewhere blog!

 I never really fully unravelled the background of the Maliangwe Wildlife Reserve, but it goes something like this….

 In 1949 Ray Sparrow acquired a 130,000 acre (over 500 square kilometers) property, near the town of Chiredzi, establishing the Lone Star Ranche [sic].
 Whether the property had humans living on it at this time isn’t clear, but ancient rock paintings and evidence of grain having once been grown suggests that at tribal peoples did once inhabit some of the area.